Before you begin

 The reason most people gain weight is surprisingly simple: we eat calorie-dense foods and live largely inactive lives.
 Change those two things, and the fat will come off.

-You gain fat when you consistently eat more calories than your body burns, an amount known as your TDEE (Total Daily Energy Expenditure).
+You gain fat when you consistently eat more calories than your body burns, an amount known as your Maintenance calories or TDEE (Total Daily Energy Expenditure).
 Think of your TDEE as a daily energy budget.
 If you keep putting more fuel (food) in than your body needs, it stores the excess as fat for a rainy day.

 When you flip the script and eat less than your TDEE, your body has to find that missing energy somewhere.
 It turns to its fat stores, burning them for fuel to keep everything running.
-Once you hit your goal weight, the aim is to eat at "maintenance"—which is simply matching your calorie intake to your new TDEE to keep your weight stable.
+Once you hit your goal weight, the aim is to eat at "maintenance", which is simply matching your calorie intake to your new TDEE to keep your weight stable.

 The Muscle Myth